Drug-Target Interaction Prediction via an Ensemble of Weighted Nearest Neighbors with Interaction Recovery: Experiments

 \subsection{Discovery of New Interactions}

 In this section, we examine the ability of WkNNIR and ensemble methods to discover new reliable DTIs in all prediction settings.
-For each prediction setting and dataset, we conducted cross-validation as illustrated in Section \ref{Evaluation_protocol} and combined the predictions of each fold to obtain the predicted scores of all drug-target pairs in the dataset.
+For each prediction setting and original gold standard dataset, we conducted cross-validation as illustrated in Section \ref{Evaluation_protocol} and combined the predictions of each fold to obtain the predicted scores of all drug-target pairs in the dataset.
 Then, we ranked all non-interacting drug-target pairs of the dataset according to their predicted scores and select the top 10 non-interacting pairs as the candidate newly predicted interactions.
-To verify the reliability of those new interactions, we checked whether they are included in the last version of the KEGG \citep{Kanehisa2017KEGG:Drugs}, DrugBank \citep{Wishart2018DrugBank2018} and ChEMBL \citep{Mendez2019ChEMBL:Data} databases.
+To verify the reliability of those new interactions, we checked whether they are included in the corresponding updated dataset that incorporate validated interactions from the last version of the KEGG, DrugBank, ChEMBL and Matador databases.

-The validated new interactions found by WkNNIR on the four datasets are listed in Tables \ref{ta:new_dti_nr}-\ref{ta:new_dti_e}, where K, D, C indicate that the corresponding DTI is verified by KEGG, DrugBank and ChEMBL, respectively.
+The validated new interactions found by WkNNIR on the four original gold standard datasets are listed in Tables \ref{ta:new_dti_nr}-\ref{ta:new_dti_e}, where K, D, C, M indicate that the corresponding DTI is verified by KEGG, DrugBank, ChEMBL and Matador, respectively.
 WkNNIR could find at least one new DTI confirmed by external databases in each dataset and setting.
-Furthermore, we notice that there are many new DTIs discovered in only one prediction setting, e.g. for NR dataset D00690-has2098 is only found in S2 and D0067-has2100 is only found in S4.
+Furthermore, we notice that there are many new DTIs discovered in only one prediction setting, e.g. for NR dataset D00690-hsa2098 is only found in S2 and D00954-hsa367 is only found in S4.
 Therefore, it is beneficial to find more new DTIs by examining the predictions from all settings.
-For example, four new DTIs could be found by looking at only one prediction setting in the NR dataset.
-Nonetheless, ten new DTIs can be discovered if all settings are considered (D00348-hsa5915 and D00348-hsa5916 are repeatedly found in S2 and S3).
+For example, four new DTIs could be found by looking at only setting S2 in the NR dataset.
+Nonetheless, nine new DTIs can be discovered if all settings are considered (D00348-hsa5915 is found in both S2 and S3).